Fall 2020: Monday 4-5pm, Tuesday 2-3pm, and by appointment

 Ph.D. – Columbia University, 2019 B.A. – Columbia University, summa cum laude, History, 2008

 Jason Resnikoff, Core Lecturer, specializes in US labor history, intellectual history, and the history of technology.
-His forthcoming book, Bad Robot: Automation and the Degradation of the Meaning of Work in the Postwar United States, explores the ideological origins of automation in the US in the middle of the twentieth century.
+His forthcoming book, Labor’s End: How the Promise of Automation Degraded Work, explores the ideological origins of automation in the US in the middle of the twentieth century.
 His work has appeared or is forthcoming in Labor, International Labor and Working-Class History, Tropics of Meta, Western Humanities Review, Paris Review, and the Encyclopedia of American Recessions and Depressions.
 He is also affiliated with Columbia University’s American Studies Department where he advises undergraduate senior theses, as well as Columbia’s Justice in Education initiative through which he has taught incarcerated students.
 He was formerly an organizer for the United Auto Workers.

 Contemporary Civilization I Contemporary Civilization II

 Departmental Distinction, Awarded to Outstanding Dissertations in History, Columbia University, 2019

 Core Preceptor Award for Teaching Excellence, Contemporary Civilization, 2017-2018